7 Types of Fishing Reels and Their Functions

 Surf anglers will need a reel that can handle a variety of artificial lures and live and cut baits while chasing everything from fast Spanish mackerel to massive, powerful Striped bass.

-5. Conventional/trolling reels
+5. Conventional/trolling Reels

 The Conventional or trolling reel (also known as a casting reel) is most commonly used for heavy deep-sea/big game offshore fishing.

-Conventional reels are one of the different types of fishing reels that are useful for trolling or bottom fishing for large game fish in the deep blue or merely a deep lake.
+Conventional reels are one of the different types of fishing reels that are useful for trolling or bottom fishing for large game fish in the deep blue or a deep lake.

 This is another feature to look for in trolling/casting reels.
-You’ll also need a loud audible clicker to hear the line being pulled over the engine noise.
+You’ll also need a loud, audible clicker to hear the line being pulled over the engine noise.

 These reels have two unique features: they are free-spooling and drag-free.
 The line might payout as the water pushes a “float” or special bobber downstream.